ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 The GetStarted example is configured to open a local Telnet console automatically when the debug session starts.
 By default the following output shall be observed there, indicating an intentional failure in `test_my_sum_fail`:

 ![Telnet output with local execution](images/basic_telnet_default.png)

+**Export project to CPRJ format**

+The GetStarted example is also described in _basic.debug.cprj_ file using universal [.cprj format](https://arm-software.github.io/CMSIS_5/Build/html/cprjFormat_pg.html) that gets used in command-line CI environments.

+For correct workflow operation it is important to keep the MDK project *uvprojx* file and the *cprj* file synchronized.
+For that after saving modifications in the MDK project go to the µVision menu [_Project_ - _Export_](https://www.keil.com/support/man/docs/uv4/uv4_ui_export.htm) and select _Save project to CPRJ format_.

 ## Setup CI pipeline {#GS_SetupCI}